Where is this stolen Curtis P-40 Warhawk Aircraft.

 Photo by C. Jeff Dyrek

 I took this picture at the Champlin Fighter Museum and I was super impressed with the museum.
 I not only loved the planes, I loved the artwork section just as much.
-After first arriving, when I approached the museum from the outside I thought, "Do you really mean that I am actually going to pay to get in this place" But when I got inside, I realized that it would have been a bargain at even three times the price.
+After first arriving, when I approached the museum from the outside I thought, "Do you really mean that I am actually going to pay to get in this place" But when I got inside, I realized that it would have been a bargain at even three times the .
 It was a great airplane museum.
 C. Jeff Dyrek, Webmaster.

 P-40 Warhawk Videos & DVD Movies P-40 Flying Tiger Books